EmilSalazar/CAPSTONE-Machine-learning-for-radio-frequency-spectrum-sensing/Training/README.md

 > **Before running:**
 > Add a .csv file into this directory.
 I wasn't able to add the one we used to train it with because the file was to large to push to github.
 > You can access all the data from the shared google drive.
 [Google Drive](https://drive.google.com/drive/folders/1tLfBgnrtY6c0fsncIxt-pNyf--VIiYB5?usp=drive_link)
+> Also, make sure to update the code so that you have the correct path for your data.